bcambel/blog.bahadir.io/content/story.md

 TL;DR; Go to bottom

 >“Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking.
-Don’t let the noise of others’ opinions drown out your own inner voice.
+> Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
-They somehow already know what you truly want to become.
-Everything else is secondary.” - Steve Jobs
+> They somehow already know what you truly want to become.
+Everything else is secondary.”
+> - Steve Jobs

 Read more: [http://stevetold.us](http://stevetold.us)

 It was January 14th, 2011 I remember, I woke up in the morning, and suddenly a rush of thoughts hit my brain.
 I did not think that much.
 My head was pretty clear after a couple of minutes.
 I am going to quit my job TODAY.

 I jumped into the tram, got into the office, and we went downstairs, and told my boss that I would like to quit my job.
-He was a bit suprised, but not that much, he said to me "I was expecting this".
+He was a bit surprised, but not that much, he said to me "I was expecting this".
 We had a nice chat, talked about the projects that I am responsible of.
 Made a plan, and executed.

 I was reliefed and ready to start my journey.
 It took me almost 3.5 months to leave.
 Throughout the April, I worked for 3 days a week.

 May 1st , 2011 - First day of total freedom(?)
 ---------------------------------------------

 After I've stopped working, investigated the visa options and decided to apply for the Entrepreneurship visa.
-Oh boy, that is THE worst decision that I might have made so far.
-I'm still pissed off.
+Oh boy, that was THE worst decision I have made so far.
+I'm still **pissed off**.

-Asked existing clients and employers for references.
+* Asked existing clients and employers for references.
-Written 20+ page business plan.
+* Written 20+ page business plan.
 It sucked all my energy.
-Worked with a local advisor to review my business plan.
+* Worked with a local advisor to review my business plan.
-Talked with a immigration lawyer about my situation, and he suggested I should stay as a knowledge worker, not to APPLY for entrepreneurship visa.
+* Talked with a immigration lawyer about my situation, and he suggested I should stay as a knowledge worker, not to APPLY for entrepreneurship visa.
 Since I gave my decision, I would not work for another company.
 End of discussion.

 July 17th, 2011 - Read to apply
 --------------------------------------------------
 I got my Visa appointment on July 17.
 Delivered my documents, got my temporary visa for 6 months.
 The normal time to get a reply is max 2-3 months they said.
 In total, I wasted 3+ months and spent around €7.000 to be prepared for my Visa application.

 I was exhausted, and all my energy was drained before even beginning to my idea/product/company.
 I've decided to go to our summer house in western part of Turkey.
 I thought, sun and sea will help me recover, charge my batteries and let the ideas flow.

 ![Summer House at the beach](/media/img/beach.jpg)